oscal-club/awesome-oscal/README.md

 ## Other Resources

-- [Brad Hards ISM OSCAL Catalog](https://github.com/bradh/ism-oscal): a community developer's collection of [the Australian government's Information Security Manual security controls](https://www.cyber.gov.au/acsc/view-all-content/ism) in the form of OSCAL catalogs.
+- [Brad Hards ISM OSCAL Catalog](https://github.com/bradh/ism-oscal): a community developer's collection of [the Australian Government's Information Security Manual security controls](https://www.cyber.gov.au/acsc/view-all-content/ism) in the form of an OSCAL catalog and profiles (including Essential 8).